Let me start off by saying, where was this little gadget when my baby boy was a newborn???!!!

-As a first time mom, who is exclusively breastfeeding, I was constantly worried in the beginning weeks whether or not my son was getting enough milk.
-I know I’m not alone in this, because it tends to be a frequent topic in just about every mom group I’m in.
+As a first time mom, who is exclusively breastfeeding, I was constantly worried about pretty much every part of breastfeedingf.
+Was he getting enough milk?
+How much will my nipples hurt?
+How can I stop this from happening?
+The worries go on.
+And I know a lot of first time mamas feel the same way!
+Thankfully, sites like Best For Parents are helpful when it comes to finding products that can help to make breastfeeding easier – plus I had a lot of support from my family.
+But this didn’t stop me from worrying!
+In the beginning weeks, the thing I was worried most about was whether or not my son was getting enough milk.
+Again, I know I’m not alone in this because it tends to be a frequent topic in just about every mom group I’m in.
 Thanks be to God, we were doing just fine and my son was getting more than enough.
 In fact, I ended up getting an oversupply for a little bit there, because I was worried I was undersupplying and started doing all sorts of things to boost supply.
 In those crazy days, I could have really used the reassurance of Momsense to give me some insight in just how much was my son taking in per nursing session.

 Momsense is a smart breastfeeding meter that can inform mom’s with the use of a smartphone app how much milk your baby is taking in.
 I received this little package and was amazed at how simple the design actually is.
 It is essentially a pair of earbuds with an extra little sensor attached that is placed just under your baby’s ear.
 The Momsense comes with sticky pads to stick on to the meter, which is what you will safely place on your baby.
 Not to worry, the adhesive is baby safe!